viniciusfdasilva/viniciusfdasilva/README.md

 Mi current actings:
    * Fullstack developer at Sociedade Mineira de Cultura maintainer of PUCMINAS
    * Developer and maintainer of Operating System <a href="https://github.com/viniciusfdasilva/vinux">Vinux</a>, based on a Linux Kernel
    * Developer and maintainer of <a href="https://github.com/viniciusfdasilva/danixfs">Danix</a>!
-A small root file system builder and manager
+A small subsystem builder and manager

 Old actings: